ephraimg/auction-historian-v0/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Auction Historian

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  With this product, ebay users can improve their abilities to spot great deals.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  The application will allow the user to search ebay listing and save the results they're interested in.
+Basic information about the listings will be available even after the listings have been deleted from ebay.
+This lets users search through their saved listings to compare past final sale prices to the prices of similar current auctions.

 ## Problem ##
   > Describe the problem your product solves.

+  On ebay, listings are deleted shortly after ending.
+This prevents the user from seeing what prices items have tended to sell for.
+Auction Historian solves this problem.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  With a simple user interface and permanent storage, users can easily search and save their search results.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  Auction Historian is a fantastic new tool that will let ebay users find what they want and get the best possible deals.

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Getting started with Auction Historian is as easy as visiting our website [URL HERE] and entering your fist search.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  Auction Historian let me keep track of lots of past auction results and search through them easily.
+This let me tell when a current auction was a good deal or not, so I've saved tons of money thanks to this app!

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  To check out Auction Historian, visit our webpage and try it out.